N4si/DevSecOps-Project/README.md

 - How to create and use [Custom Hooks](https://reactjs.org/docs/hooks-custom.html)
 - How to use [Context](https://reactjs.org/docs/context.html) and its provider
 - How to use lazy and Suspense for [Code-Splitting](https://reactjs.org/docs/code-splitting.html)
+- How to use a new [lazy](https://reactrouter.com/en/main/route/lazy) feature of react-router to reduce bundle size.
+- How to use data [loader](https://reactrouter.com/en/main/route/loader) of react-router, and how to use redux dispatch in the loader to fetch data before rendering component.
 - How to use [Portal](https://reactjs.org/docs/portals.html)
 - How to use [Fowarding Refs](https://reactjs.org/docs/forwarding-refs.html) to make components reusuable
 - How to create and use [HOC](https://reactjs.org/docs/higher-order-components.html)